pillarjs/path-to-regexp/Readme.md

 ### Parameters

-The path argument is used to define parameters and populate the list of keys.
+The path argument is used to define parameters and populate keys.

 #### Named Parameters

 Named parameters are defined by prefixing a colon to the parameter name (`:foo`).
-By default, the parameter will match until the next prefix (e.g. `[^/]+`).

 ```js
 const regexp = pathToRegexp("/:foo/:bar");